 INTRODUCTION

 Anticancer medications are regarded as the first choice for the treatment of many kinds of cancer 1.
-There are numerous anticancer medications with various sources and modes of action; nevertheless, the majority of these medications have detrimental side effects.
+There are numerous anticancer medications with various sources and modes of action; nevertheless, majority of these medications have detrimental side effects.
 Thus, it is necessary to create new anticancer medications with less adverse effects 2.
-Nowadays, medicinal plants are used by scientists to cure serious diseases like cancer.
-These plants contain several phytochemicals such as tannins, triterpenes, alkaloids and ﬂavonoids which showed a promising biological activities 3.
+Nowadays, medicinal plants are used to cure serious diseases like cancer.
+These plants contain several phytochemicals such as tannins, triterpenes, alkaloids and ﬂavonoids which showed promising biological activities 3.

 Pleiogyniumtimorense (DC.)
-Leenh. family Anacardiaceae, is commonly known as Gambozia.
+Leenh.
+From the family of Anacardiaceae, is commonly known as Gambozia.
 The plant is a rich source of biologically active compounds which play a vital role in the plant bioactivities such as polyphenolic compounds 3-5.
-Gallic acid and catechin isolated from Pleiogyniumtimorense bark methanol extract showed a reasonable activity against HepG2 cell line 4.Moreover, trihydroxy alkylcyclohexenones isolated from Pleiogyniumtimorensebark dichloromethane extract, exhibited cytotoxic activity against the A27806.
+Gallic acid and catechin isolated from Pleiogyniumtimorense bark methanol extract showed a potentialactivity against HepG2 cancer cell line 4.In addition, trihydroxy alkylcyclohexenones isolated from Pleiogyniumtimorensebark dichloromethane extract exhibited cytotoxic activity against the A2780 cancer cell line6.
 The methanol extract of Pleiogynium timorense seeds, pericarp and fruits exhibited a potent antioxidant activity due to the presence of polyphenolic compounds 7,8.
 The volatile constituents of the fruits exhibited a promising cytotoxic activity against different human cell lines9.
 In addition, Pleiogyniumtimorense seeds methanol extract exhibited antihyperlipidemic and antihyperglycaemic activities10.
-The leaves of the plant exhibited promising biological activities such as; antimicrobial, anti-inflammatory, and hypoglycaemic, activities due to the presence of polyphenolic compounds 11, 12.
-Recently, pleiogyniumtimorenseleaves ethyl acetate extract exhibited a powerful cytotoxic activity against (SKOV-3), a reasonable activity against (HEPG-2) with lower activity against (PC- 3)3.
+The leaves of the plant exhibited promising biological activities such as antimicrobial, anti-inflammatory, and hypoglycaemic, activities due to the presence of polyphenolic compounds 11, 12.
+Recently, pleiogyniumtimorenseleaves ethyl acetate extract exhibited a powerful cytotoxic activity against (SKOV-3), a reasonable activity against (HepG-2) with lower activity against (PC- 3)3.

 Nothing could be found in the literature that is currently available that discusses phytoconstituents or bioactivities. of the ethyl acetate extract ofPleiogyniumtimorenseseeds.
-So the aim of this study is to evaluate the antioxidant and anticancer potentials of Pleiogyniumtimorenseseeds ethyl acetate extract against different human cancer cell lines, as well as to investigate its phytoconstituents.
+Thus, the aim of this study is to evaluate antioxidant and anticancer potentials of Pleiogyniumtimorenseseeds ethyl acetate extract against different human cancer cell lines, as well as to investigate its phytoconstituents.

 MATERIALS AND METHODS

-Materials for phytochemical study

 Plant material

-Fruits of Pleiogyniumtimorense plant were collected from Zoo garden, Giza, Egypt, and identified by Dr Mohammed El-Gebaly, Department of Botany, National Research Centre (NRC), Egypt.
-Voucher specimen was deposited in the Herbarium of NRC, possessing number 2001.The seeds were separated from fruits, dried, powdered, and were kept in dark well-closed containers.
+Fruits of Pleiogyniumtimorense plant were collected from Zoo Garden, Giza, Egypt, and identified by Dr Mohammed El-Gebaly, Department of Botany, National Research Centre (NRC), Egypt.
+Voucher specimen was deposited in the Herbarium of NRC, with the possessing number of 2001.The seeds were separated from fruits, dried, powdered, and were kept in dark well-closed containers.

 Phytochemical analysis